hyperledger-archives/grid-docs/docs/0.1/pike_transaction_family.md

 ### Inputs and Outputs

-The inputs for Pike family transactions must include:
+The inputs for Pike transactions must include:

 * The address of the agent or organization being modified
 * The address of the admin agent (agent correlating to the signing key)

-The outputs for Pike family transactions must include:
+The outputs for Pike transactions must include:

 * The address of the agent or organization being modified
 * If creating an organization, the address of the agent that will be created as